-- Does the action or decision I am about to take comply with the law? - Does the action or decision I am about to take comply with DPD France and/or its subsidiaries policies and procedures? - Could the action or decision I am about to take have a negative impact on DPD France and/or its subsidiaries? - Would I place myself and/or DPD France and/or its subsidiaries in an uncomfortable position if the action or decision I am about to take were to be revealed internally or in the media? - Would the action or decision I am about to take place me in a position where I owe something to a DPD France and/or its subsidiaries Business Partner?
+- Does the action or decision I am about to take comply with the law? - Does the action or decision I am about to take comply with GeoPost/DPDgroup policies and procedures? - Could the action or decision I am about to take have a negative impact on GeoPost/DPDgroup? - Would I place myself or GeoPost/DPDgroup in an uncomfortable position if the action or decision I am about to take were to be revealed internally or in the media? - Would the action or decision I am about to take place me in a position where I owe something to a GeoPost/DPDgroup Business Partner?